Efficiently Computing Equilibria in Budget-Aggregation Games: Binary symmetric separable utilities

-In this section, all $g_i$'s are assumed to be strictly convex, i.e., $\lambda g_i(\delta)+(1-\lambda)g_i(\delta')>g_i(\lambda\delta+(1-\lambda)\delta')$ for all different $\delta,\delta' \in \Delta$ and $\lambda \in (0,1)$.
+In this section, all $g_i$'s are assumed to be strictly convex, i.e., $\lambda g_i(\delta)+(1-\lambda)g_i(\delta')>g_i(\lambda\delta+(1-\lambda)\delta')$ for all different $\delta,\delta' \in \Delta(A)$ and $\lambda \in (0,1)$.

-Note that then each utility function $u_i(\delta)$, seen as an $ m$-dimensional real-valued function, is convex, as it is a sum of strictly convex functions.
+Note that in this case, each utility function $u_i(\delta)$, seen as an $ m$-dimensional real-valued function, is convex, as it is a sum of strictly convex functions.
 Furthermore, it is strictly convex if the domain is restricted to the $\lvert A_i \rvert$-dimensional subspace spanned by agent $i$'s approved alternatives.